jeramey/jeramey.github.io/recipes/pray-for-snow-chili.md

 1. Preheat oven to 300F

 2. De-seed and finely dice the serrano, jalapeno, habanero, and bell peppers and set aside in a mise-en-place bowl.
+Don't touch your eyes or wipe your nose!

 3. Dice the onions and set aside in a mise-en-place bowl.